-The Executive Session on Community Corrections is a project of the National Institute of Justice (NIJ), U.S. Department of Justice (USDOJ), the Malcolm Wiener Center, and the Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School (HKS).
+The Executive Session on Community Corrections is a project of the National Institute of Justice (NIJ), U.S. Department of Justice (USDOJ), the Malcolm Wiener Center, and the Program in Criminal Justice Policy and Management (PCJ) at Harvard Kennedy School.
 See What is an Executive Session for more detail.

 With the national conversation about correctional policy shifting rapidly, we are entering a time ripe with opportunity for developing new ideas about the criminal sanction and the role of community organizations and agencies in supervising and working with those who have been involved in crime.
 By engaging leading policymakers, practitioners, and researchers from around the country, this Executive Session on Community Corrections aims to develop our best practice and thinking for professionals across the safety and justice spectrum.

-From the inaugural meeting of the Session, which was held in Cambridge over three days in September, 2013, members have tackled a broad array of themes.
-Topics have included current opportunities and challenges for reform, collaborative models for community justice, developmentally appropriate responses to justice-involved young adults, the lived experiences of those under supervision, the role of risk assessments in community corrections, and how to craft a positive role for community corrections in the overall health and wellbeing of communities.
+Between 2013 and 2016, members tackled a broad array of themes.
+Topics included current opportunities and challenges for reform, collaborative models for community justice, developmentally appropriate responses to justice-involved young adults, the lived experiences of those under supervision, the role of risk assessments in community corrections, and how to craft a positive role for community corrections in the overall health and wellbeing of communities.
 These and other themes will be built upon and expanded in the remaining meetings, which will run until 2016.

 - Molly Baldwin, Founder and CEO, Roca, Inc.